Kène ya ma kène...

 Kène ya ma kène... or Once Upon Our Time (Un Conte de Faits) is a 2010 Tunisian documentary film directed by Hichem Ben Ammar and starring Bacem Anas Romdhani.

 Synopsis

 In a popular neighborhood of Tunis, a trombonist dreams of his son, Bacem Anas Romdhani, becoming a great musician.
 The son makes his father's dream his own, and develops extraordinary aptitudes with the violin.
-After winning several international competitions, he is offered the chance to enroll in the prestigious Yehudi Menuhin School in London.
-The film shows Anès' journey, the obstacles he faces on the way, and his evolution while in Europe.
+After winning several international competitions, he is offered the chance to enroll in the prestigious The Yehudi Menuhin School in London.
+The film shows Bacem Anas’ journey, the obstacles he faces on the way, and his evolution while in Europe from 2006-2010.